 - Leased Vehicle - need Washington Department of Revenue Tax Number

 - Unexpired Washington state driver's license as required by RCW 46.16A.050 unless exempt under RCW 46.20.025

-- Cash, check, money order, debit or credit card (except VISA credit cards) (There is a convenience fee for debit and credit cards)
+- Cash, check, money order, debit or credit card (except VISA credit cards).
+A convenience fee is charged for debit and credit cards.